Skip to main content

 University of Cologne

 Well, attaching the film to violence is a banal debate, which is, though, endless.
 Media experts have argued over and again about this for years.
-A reductionist theory called Technological Determinism supposes that “changes in society and culture are driven by advances in media technology and by the content of the media to a large extent”, while the Cultural Determinists oppose this by maintaining that “culture determines the nature of the media and their content”.
+A reductionist theory called Technological Determinism supposes that “changes in society and culture are driven by advances in media technology and by the content of the media to a large extent”, while Cultural Determinists oppose this by maintaining that “culture determines the nature of the media and their content”.
 Although I am not an authority here and, thus, my view may not hold water, I believe both presuppositions are quite right.

 I can recall similar domestic violence some more than 20 years ago in our neighbourhoods.
 A woman just called Y’ar Baba was forcibly married to a man she doesn’t love.
 She stabbed him in his groin on their first night, and I think he eventually died.
 As children, we trooped to Gwale Police Station, singing a song thus: Allah ya tsinewa Y’ar Baba/Mai yanka mijinta a daki, meaning: May Allah curse Y’ar Baba/Who slays her husband in a room.
 This occurred more than 20 years ago.
 Where was Kannywood, please?

 May Allah rest the soul of Bilyaminu Bello and grant comfort and solace to his loved ones, amin.
 May Maryam Sanda reap what she sowed, amin.
-May peace reign in all our matrimonial homes, and the bachelors’, too, amin.
+May peace reign in all our matrimonial homes and the bachelors’, too, amin.

 Comments